phoenixnap/springmvc-raml-plugin/README.md

 ```
 Configuration:
 	callableResponse: [OPTIONAL] set to 'true' to support asynchronous callables.
 Default: 'false'
+	deferredResultResponse: [OPTIONAL] set to 'true' to support asynchronous deferred results (DeferredResult).
+Default: 'false'
 ```
+**NOTE:** `callableResponse` and `deferredResultResponse` are mutually exclusive

 - **com.phoenixnap.oss.ramlplugin.raml2code.rules.Spring4ControllerDecoratorRule**:
 Creates a controller interface and a decorator with Spring MVC annotations for each top level endpoint.